We all buy a DSLR for one of the following reasons:

 - That the bolt of inspiration is only momentary.
 We are never going to be like that bastard!

-- That Tom, Dick and Harry have already moved on to something else. iPhone 6S is the new craze and we want to prove that we are no less a Dick – yet again.
+- That Tom, Dick and Harry have already moved on to something else. iPhone 6S is the new craze and we want to prove that we are no lesser Dick.

-- That we have some more money to throw away and still have lot of space left in the cupboard for new gadgets.
+- That we have some more money to throw away and have a lot of space left in the cupboard for new gadgets.
 To hell with the old ones.

 - That the DSLR isn’t automatically converting our average shots into magical photographs like Instagram does in our mobiles.
 And that photography isn’t only about lenses.